DRDeezy/MP-MAP-interaction/README.md

-# MSc2_codes
+# Replication code for the paper "The Interaction of Monetary and Macroprudential Policies in the Presence of Financial Frictions"
-Folders containt relevant codes for the dissertation.
+Folders containt relevant codes.